 I’ve invited editors and friends to read my stories and asked them about certain scenes and lines that I suspect could be darlings.
 If they don’t have much to say, it goes some way to confirming my suspicion.
 That writing probably means a lot more to me than it ever will to my readers; this gives me the strength to remove it.

 The final thing I want to say is that it does feel good to do it.
-Even if it feels painful while you’re making the cuts, you have to follow through.
-When you read the writing through again, you will notice the improvement.
+But, even if it feels painful making the cuts, you must follow through.
+You will notice the improvement when you read the writing through again.
 So, sharpen those blades and ready yourself for war.